triciasawyer/resty/README.md

     - Function - `return(jsx)`
   - Components can load and render each other
   - Components can load their own css

+Lab 27

+- Refactor any components using this.setState() to implement the useState() react API hook.
+Refactor the Form Component to implement user input from form elements, instead of hard coded string values

 ### Collaborators